 In response to the invasion, the United States government has heightened restrictions on interactions with entities in Russia and Belarus, including bans or restrictions on financial transactions and physical shipments.
 This situation is fluid and the sanctions being imposed may change rapidly in response to events on the ground.

 If you have questions about how sanctions will impact your research collaborations with entities in Russia and Belarus, please reach out to the Office of the Vice Provost for Research (OVPR) at firstname.lastname@example.org.
 It is especially important to consult with OVPR prior to sending shipments, electronic transfers, data or technology to individuals or entities located in Russia, Belarus, or the Crimea or non-Ukrainian government controlled parts of Donetsk and Luhansk regions, as sanctions may prohibit or limit such transfers.
 If you intend to travel to Russia, Belarus or Ukraine on Tufts business, we also recommend reaching out to Elisabeth Keegan in Tufts Global Operations for additional guidance.

 The University is here to help support the important and ongoing work of our faculty, students and staff.
 Please do not hesitate to reach out with your questions and concerns.

 Tufts is closely monitoring the conflict in Ukraine following the Russian invasion on February 24, 2022.
 While there is currently limited impact on travelers throughout the region, the situation remains fluid.

-If you are planning a trip in the coming weeks to Europe, please consult with Global Operations on the safety and security environment for your destination.
-Please click below for more information.
+Anyone planning travel to the region is encouraged to consult with Global Operations on the safety and security environment for your destination

 Global Operations brings together experts in the areas of tax, purchasing, legal, human resources, and compliance to assess issues, provide advice, and reduce internal infrastructure barriers for University faculty and staff undertaking research, projects, or programs abroad.